-Is it possible that visitors from another planet came to Earth long ago, at the time of a cataclysm that nearly wiped out our species?
+Is it possible that visitors from another planet visited Earth long ago, either before or after a cataclysm had nearly wiped out our species?
 First mulled over by Erich von Daniken in his 1968 book, Chariots of the Gods, evidence of the possibility has been piling up ever since.
-Some proponents think E.T. may be watching us even now, as climate change threatens the planet once again.
+Some proponents think E.T. may be watching us even now, as climate change and other tipping points threaten human survival again.

 Ancient drawing from a cave wall in Sego Canyon, Utah.

-According to the Dogon, a certain watery planet within the Sirius constellation is home to an alien race instructed humans in various sciences, metallurgy and trades in remote antiquity.
-Dogon priests told a French anthropologist, Marcele Griaule, that they believe a dwarf star, known to us as Sirius B, is relatively small but extremely dense, which is consistent with a dwarf star.
-The aliens, whom they refer to as the Nommos, live on a planet that orbits Sirius B.
+According to Dogon legends, a certain watery planet within the Sirius cluster is home to an alien race.
+Called the Nommos, these beings instructed humans in various sciences and trades.
+In the 1940's, Dogon priests told French anthropologist Marcele Griaule that one of the stars in the cluster, known to us as Sirius B, is the home star of the Nommos' planet.
+They also explained that Sirius B is relatively small but extremely dense, which is consistent with the dwarf star later identified by modern astronomers.

-The Dogon also intimated to Griaule that there was a miniscule Sirius C orbiting in proximity to the larger Sirius A and B. The question on everyone's mind at the time (and still today, for that matter) was how a lowly group of primitive people could have ascertained such detailed astronomical data.
+The Dogon also claimed that there was a miniscule Sirius C orbiting in proximity to the larger Sirius A and B. The question on everyone's mind at the time (and still today, for that matter) was how these seemingly primitive people could have ascertained such precise astronomical facts.
 While Sirius B was suspected by European stargazers as far back as 1862 (based on an observed wobble in Sirius A), Sirius C wasn't discovered at all until the late 1990's.
-Of the three stars, only Sirius A can be seen with the naked eye.
+And of the three stars in the cluster, only Sirius A can be seen with the naked eye.

-Most skeptics insist the Dogon acquired their knowledge of the cosmos from western missionaries.
-The late alien tracker Philip Koppens, a frequent commentator appearing the History Channel series Ancient Aliens, claimed in an article on his website (which has since been shut down) that Griaule perpetrated a hoax in his study of the tribe, first published in 1950.
+Most skeptics insist the Dogon probably acquired their knowledge from western missionaries.
+The late alien tracker Philip Koppens, a frequent commentator for the History Channel series Ancient Aliens, argued in an article on his website that Griaule perpetrated a hoax in his study of the tribe, first published in 1950.
 (The study is reprinted at the end of Temple's book.)
 According to Koppens, field investigators in more recent times were unable to verify any of the Frenchman's claims.

 At left, map of Dogon territory in northern Mali.
 At right, the constellation Argo represents a famous ship (or ark) in ancient mythology that's associated with the ancient Greeks.
 For more info, visit the website DiskoftheWorld.com.

-Of course, while Griaule spent 25 years with the Dogon, Koppen's associates (especially Walter Van Beek), only visited the country briefly.
+Curiously, while Griaule spent 25 years earning the trust of Dogon priests, Koppen associates like Walter Van Beek) only visited the country briefly.
 Besides the original anthropological study, a book called Le Renard Pale ("The Pale Fox") was published in 1960 following Griaule's death.
 Compiled by his partner, Germaine Dieterlen, it describes the progressive initiation into the mysteries Griaule received as his relationship with Dogon priests deepened over time.
-In fact, Temple writes in The Sirius Mystery that Griaule's funeral in Mali in 1956 attracted some quarter million mourners, such was his widespread reputation.
+Temple writes in The Sirius Mystery that Griaule's funeral in Mali in 1956 drew a huge crowd of mourners such was his widespread reputation.
 Mali remained a French colony until 1960.